 The Vogue Diaries — Alexandra Shulman

 This is written as a diary by the Editor-in-Chief of Vogue Magazine covering it’s 100th anniversary year.
-As it’s a diary, it’s an interesting insight into how her life works and how she spends her time — running to catch fashion shows, meeting with famous designers and spending hours pouring over guest-lists.
+As it’s a diary, it’s an insight into how her life works and how she spends her time .
+She runs to catch fashion shows, meets with famous designers and spends hours pouring over guest-lists.
 In the run up to the launch of the Vogue 100 celebrations she says “I’m starting to feel like a sheep dog herding my flock from a very large field towards some gate that opens on to who-knows-where.”

-What made this fascinating was watching the BBC documentary that was filmed at the same time — I felt that Alexandra comes across differently in the film, compared to the book.
+What made this fascinating was watching the BBC documentary that was filmed at the same time .
+I felt that Alexandra comes across differently in the film, compared to the book.
 In the book she is warm and relatable, and in the film she comes across cold and stressed.
-It’s a useful reminder of personal impact and how as a leader people will make quick judgements on limited interactions.
+It’s a useful reminder how as a leader people will make quick judgements on limited interactions.

 My Own Story — Emmeline Pankhurst